 Bray, Ireland Travel Tips

-Now that you know what to see and do in Bray, Ireland and the surrounding area, we have a few final tips about planning your day trip.
+Now that you know what to see and do in Bray, Ireland and the surrounding area, we have a few final pieces of honest advice.

-Pro Tip: Visiting Ireland from overseas?
-Read our tips on How To Plan a Vacation to Europe and 1 Week Ireland Itinerary.
+Visiting Ireland from overseas?
+Read our 3 Day Dublin Itinerary and our tips on How To Plan a Vacation to Europe!

 Bray, Ireland Weather

-The weather in Bray, Ireland varies by season (or hour!).
-Summers are warm when the sun shines, but the average high is in the upper 60s Fahrenheit (20C).
-Winters can be cold, but temperatures rarely dip below freezing but rain is possible year-round.
+The weather in Bray varies by season (or hour) and rain is always a possibility.
+Summers are warm when the sun shines, but the average high is just in the upper 60Fs.
+Winters can be cold, but temperatures rarely dip below freezing.

 Where To Stay in Bray, Ireland

-One of the unique Bray seafront hotels, The Strand Hotel is the former home of Oscar Wilde.
-The historic hotel has a location that can’t be beat and the rooms have been recently renovated for modern comfort.
-Check rates for your stay!
+One of the unique Bray hotels, The Strand is the former home of Oscar Wilde.
+The historic property has a location that can’t be beat and the rooms have been recently renovated.

-One of the highly-rated seafront hotels in Bray, The Martello Bray Hotel offers rooms and self-catering apartments.
-Rooms book up quickly, so you will need to book in advance.
-Check prices!
+Another one of the highly-rated seafront hotels in Bray, The Martello offers standard rooms and self-catering apartments.
+Both sell-out early, so you will want to book in advance.

-Offering a great value for money, Firefly is a modern concept hotel located on Bray Main Street.
+Offering a great value for money, Firefly is a contemporary hotel located on Main Street.
 Some of the best features are the self check in, rainfall showers, air conditioning and comfy beds.
-Check availability!

 What To Pack for Bray

-Our final travel tips for your day trip to Bray is what to bring with you!
-We share all of our advice on our Travel Packing Page.
+Our final travel tips for your day trip to Bray is what to bring with you.
+So grab our FREE Checklist and let’s get you to Ireland!

-Travelers planning to visit Bray in a day will need to wear the right shoes.
-The best travel shoes are lightweight and versatile – and that is oh-so-important on a trip to Bray…especially if you plan on hiking to the Bray Head summit and spending time on the beach.
+The best travel shoes are lightweight and versatile – and that is oh-so-important if you plan on hiking and spending time on the beach.

-While you do not necessarily need hiking boots to trek Bray Head, we recommend a good pair of athletic shoes.
-For our trip, I wore these sneakers and Kris wore Merrell Trail Shoes.
+While you do not necessarily need boots to trek Bray Head, we recommend a good pair of athletic shoes.
+For our trip, I wore these trainers and Kris went with Merrell Trail Shoes.

 Travel Camera

-Bray is incredibly photogenic!
 We recommend upgrading to a real camera for your trip.
 We use a DSLR Canon Rebel with an 18-135mm lens.
-The Rebel is a fantastic camera for budget travelers – as it is easy to use and comes with heaps of features.
+The Rebel is a fantastic camera for budget travelers – as it is easy to use and the kit comes with heaps of features!

 Day Pack